 While snoring is a normal side effect to having a stuffy nose, it’s not healthy to experience snoring on a daily basis.
 Snoring is a sound of vibrations in the air.
 It comes from your airway, most commonly your nose and throat.
 These areas of your airway begin to vibrate when they become obstructed.
 Think of your throat as a garden hose.
 When you squeeze the hose, it becomes bubbled and uneven.
 The same thing happens to your throat when you snore.
 Your airway vibrates the surrounding soft tissue such as your larynx or tongue.
 This creates the snoring sound.

 About 70% of people with sleep apnea snore.
 This is why it’s one of the most common symptoms to watch out for.
-Anyone who snores is actually considered at risk for sleep apnea.
+Anyone who snores is considered at risk.
 The louder you snore, the higher your risk of having sleep apnea.

-If you snore, it’s a good idea to be evaluated for sleep apnea.
+If you snore, it’s a good idea to be evaluated.
 Dr. Chris Hill can refer you to a sleep clinic in St. Louis or recommend that you visit your physician to take a sleep test.
-The sleep test will analyze and evaluate your sleep to determine if you indeed have sleep apnea.
+The sleep test will analyze and evaluate your sleep.
 There are sleep tests you can take in the comfort of your own bed.

 Other common symptoms of sleep apnea are: